bilke/Craft-Docs/source/plugins/basics/templates.rst

 Templates
 =========

-In Blocks, all HTML rendering is done via :doc:`templates </templating/index>` – even for the Control Panel itself.
+In Craft, all HTML rendering is done via :doc:`templates </templating/index>` – even for the Control Panel itself.
 There are no PHP-based view files.

-If your plugin needs its own templates, you can place them in a templates/ folder within your plugin’s folder (ex: blocks/plugins/cocktailrecipes/templates/).
+If your plugin needs its own templates, you can place them in a templates/ folder within your plugin’s folder (ex: craft/plugins/cocktailrecipes/templates/).

 .. _plugin-template-paths:

 Plugin Template Paths, Explained
 --------------------------------

-To manually render a template from your plugin’s PHP code, call ``blx()->templates->render('PluginHandle/path/to/template')`` (see :doc:`/plugins/apis/templates`).
+To manually render a template from your plugin’s PHP code, call ``craft()->templates->render('PluginHandle/path/to/template')`` (see :doc:`/plugins/apis/templates`).

 That path you pass to ``render()`` is your **plugin template path**.
 Plugin template paths are made up of two parts::

   [Lowercase plugin handle]/[Template path, relative to your plugin’s templates/ folder]

-So, if you were to call ``blx()->templates->render('cocktailrecipes/settings')``, for example, Blocks would check the following locations, in this order:
+So, if you were to call ``craft()->templates->render('cocktailrecipes/settings')``, for example, Craft would check the following locations, in this order:

-#. blocks/app/templates/cocktailrecipes/settings.html
+#. craft/app/templates/cocktailrecipes/settings.html
-#. blocks/app/templates/cocktailrecipes/settings/index.html
+#. craft/app/templates/cocktailrecipes/settings/index.html
-#. **blocks/plugins/cocktailrecipes/templates/settings.html**
+#. **craft/plugins/cocktailrecipes/templates/settings.html**
-#. **blocks/plugins/cocktailrecipes/templates/settings/index.html**
+#. **craft/plugins/cocktailrecipes/templates/settings/index.html**

 As you can see, the “templates/” folder segment is assumed, so there’s no need to include it when calling ``render()``.